 The 26th ACI World General Assembly in 2016 affirmed the commitment of airports to help combat wildlife trafficking, through the signing of the United for Wildlife Transport Taskforce Buckingham Palace Declaration and supporting the Reducing Opportunities for Unlawful Transport of Endangered Species (ROUTES) Partnership, funded by the United States Agency for International Development (USAID).

-The ACI Combatting Wildlife Trafficking course is provided to the global civil aviation community free of charge until November 19th 2022 courtesy of Airports Council International and USAID as part of ACI’s commitment to combatting wildlife trafficking.
+The Combatting Wildlife Trafficking course is provided to the global civil aviation community free of charge until December 31st 2022 courtesy of Airports Council International and USAID as part of ACI’s commitment to combatting wildlife trafficking.

 Welcome to the Combatting Wildlife Trafficking course.